-EFRAG agrees with the project scope to focus on supplier finance arrangements because withdrawal of such arrangements could significantly affect an entity's ability to settle its liabilities when due.
-However, EFRAG recommends the IASB to remind entities about already existing disclosure requirements that apply to some types of financing arrangements and that the materiality principle is the overarching one for entities to consider when deciding what information would be relevant for users of financial statements.
+EFRAG agrees with the supports a narrow-scope project scope to focus on develop specific disclosure requirements for supplier finance arrangements because withdrawal of such arrangements could significantly affect an entity's ability to settle its liabilities when due.
+However, EFRAG recommends the IASB to remind entities about already existing disclosure requirements that apply to some types of financing arrangements and that the materiality principle is the overarching one for entities to consider when deciding what provide relevant information would be relevant forto users of financial statements.